-Estimates of portfolio investment transactions by UK MFIs, insurance companies and pension funds, and other financial intermediaries, are obtained from inquiries.
+Estimates of portfolio investment transactions by insurance companies and pension funds, and other financial intermediaries, are obtained from inquiries.
+Prior to 2006, portfolio transactions by UK MFIs were based on reported transactions.
+From 2006 onwards, estimates of net transactions in both equity and debt securities by UK MFIs are derived from changes in reported balance sheets.
 Estimates for securities dealers' foreign investment, within other financial intermediaries, are based on integrated financial returns, with transactions aligned with changes in balance sheets.
 Adjustments are made to the reported data for insurance companies to remove the commission charges and other local costs included in the gross acquisitions and sales figures which are not appropriate to the financial account.

 Estimates of portfolio investment transactions of private non-financial corporations are derived from asset levels at each year-end, measured in the ONS's Financial Assets and Liabilities inquiry.
-Estimates for household sector foreign investments, other than by Lloyd's of London (see above), are largely based on HM Revenue and Customs data.

-Transactions in money market instruments: these consist of transactions in foreign commercial paper and certificates of deposit.
+Transactions in money market instruments: these consist of transactions in foreign issued commercial paper and certificates of deposit.
 Estimates are derived from statistical surveys undertaken by ONS and the Bank of England.

-Transactions in equity securities: the main source for estimates of transactions in ordinary shares is the portfolio investment inquiry run by the Bank of England.
-Other data are collected by ONS inquiries.
-Data are adjusted to take account of total levels of foreign investment in shares as indicated by the results of the ONS' annual Share Register Survey.
+Transactions in equity securities: the main sources for estimates of transactions in ordinary shares are a range of statistical inquiries run by ONS.
+Data are adjusted to take account of total levels of foreign investment in shares as indicated by the results of the ONS' biennial Share Register Survey.